This post contains affiliate links

-After the decision to homeschool, choosing and purchasing curriculum is the next biggest hurdle new homeschool educators face.
-We want the best.
+After the decision to homeschool, choosing and purchasing a curriculum is the next biggest hurdle new homeschool educators face.
+As parents, we want the best.
 We want our children to learn well and to grow in their education.
-We desire the rigors of an exceptional education and picture finding the perfect resources to make homeschooling the best experience, ever, for our family.
+Also, we desire the rigors of exceptional education and picture finding the perfect resources to make homeschooling the best experience, ever, for our family.

 I often see prospective homeschoolers posting comments like “I need a good curriculum, what should I use?” or ” I am going to be homeschooling, tell me what to buy.
 What is the best curriculum for me to use?”

 These are both loaded questions, with no clear cut answer.
-Over the years, as the homeschool movement as grown, so has the access to books, tools, and materials for homeschooling.
-What was once an underground, grassroots movement, has become a multi-million dollar industry.
-With this explosion, has also come the pervasive “big box curriculum” vendors.
+Over the years, as the homeschool movement as grown, so has access to books, tools, and materials for homeschooling.
+What was once underground, the grassroots movement has become a multi-million dollar industry.
+With this explosion, has also come to the pervasive “big box curriculum” vendors.

 The Business of Homeschooling